Buzzvitalize/Application-Tada/README.md

 ## Configuration

-Create a `.env` file in the project root and define:
+Copy `.env.example` to `.env` and define a random secret key:

 ```
 SECRET_KEY=replace_with_random_string
 ```

-This value secures Flask sessions.
+This value secures Flask sessions and is required for the application to start.

 ## Multi-tenant usage